-For the 2010-2011 LTIP, the Compensation Committee established an overall performance goal of attaining a two-year average operating income of \$102.6 million over the performance period of July 1, 2009 through June 30, 2011.
+For the 2011-2012 LTIP, the Compensation Committee established an overall performance goal of attaining a two-year average operating income4 of \$106 million over the performance period of July 1, 2010 through June 30, 2012.
 This overall performance goal must be met in order for each executive officer's long-term incentive award opportunity to be funded at the maximum award for each executive officer.
-Mr. Simon's maximum award was three times his base salary, and each other executive officer's maximum was two times his or her base salary.
+Mr. Simon's maximum award was three times his base salary, and each other NEO's maximum was two times his or her base salary.
 As described below, the maximum awards could be reduced, but not increased, by the Compensation Committee based on such factors as they determined in their discretion, as described below.
-Such awards could be paid in cash and/or full value shares at the discretion of the Compensation Committee.
+Such awards may be paid in cash and/or full value shares at the discretion of the Compensation Committee.

-At the end of fiscal year 2011, the Compensation Committee determined that with our actual two-year average operating income of \$105.9 million the goal was exceeded and payment of up to the maximum award was authorized for our NEOs, subject to the individual payout determinations discussed below.
+At the end of fiscal year 2012, the Compensation Committee determined that with our actual two-year average operating income of \$142.6 million the performance goal was exceeded and payment of up to the maximum award was authorized for our NEOs, subject to the individual payout determinations discussed below.